As They Say: “Home of Strange Things”

 January 2, 2009 & February 20, 2016

 I figured a revisit to Wild Bill’s was in order, so that’s just what I did with both of my sons in early 2016.

 I’m writing this quick post because if I don’t, someone will surely say, “Hey man, if you’re blogging about Connecticut’s more unique retail stores, you better do Wild Bill’s!”
 So here you are.

 Wild Bill’s is essentially a giant garage sale for fanboys and ComiCon devotees.
-Oh sure, there’s a part of me that like that stuff, but it’s a very small part.
-The folks who run the store seem to be aging hippies who clearly love what they do and sell – and who clearly have no desire at all to cobble together a decent website.
-Awful.
+Oh sure, there’s a part of me that likes that stuff, but it’s a very small part.
+The folks who run the store seem to be aging hippies who clearly love what they do and sell.
+Their tagline is that Wild Bill’s is not a store, it’s a “way of life.”

 In the end, we were there and it was wacky and I wish Wild Bill and the gang much success.
 I can hardly goof on the store or what they are trying to do – after all, one man’s CTMQ is another man’s Wild Bill’s.